lucaslbld/GP01-AI-and-Application-project/README.md

 Official documentation and tutorials
 The official documentation of PyTorch, PyTorch Lightning, and timm was consulted to correctly implement transfer learning and inference pipelines.

 ## Conclusion

+This project demonstrated that machine learning can effectively distinguish AI-generated images from real photographs when trained on a well-structured and balanced dataset.
+Using a curated subset of 10,000 images and a fine-tuned ResNet34 model, we achieved strong results on in-distribution data, confirming that our preprocessing pipeline and methodological choices were appropriate.
+However, tests on external images revealed a clear limitation: the model struggles to generalize beyond the dataset it was trained on, often producing confident but incorrect predictions.
+This reflects a common challenge in AI-generated content detection, where rapid advances in generative models and variations in real-world image sources make robust classification difficult.
+Overall, our work provides a solid foundation for understanding the capabilities and shortcomings of current detection approaches.
+Improving generalization will require more diverse datasets and more advanced techniques, but this project represents an important step toward building reliable tools for image authenticity verification.

 ## Video link
 [video link](https://youtu.be/w92Y42kqqxY)